 I’m here to celebrate the one below

-At last I’ve heard from good God above
+The last I heard from good God above

-As the slap on my ass by a lipstick-kissed elbow glove…
+Was the slap on my ass by a lipstick-kissed elbow glove…”

 – “The Ballad of Maxwell Demon,” Shudder To Think.

 A true songwriter would give his left testicle to smackdown lyrics as creamy.
 And VELVET GOLDMINE – a diabolical, Bowie-esque, Wilde-ian fantasm – veritably pulsates with this species of lascivious mind-painting.

 Not for the musically squeamish or 70s-phobes, the more familiar you are with David Bowie and the glam slam he was largely a part of and responsible for, the more tongue you will afford VELVET GOLDMINE.
 Being alive and licking during the 1970s is the best symptom for maximum sensory affinity; failing that, if your bag is Iggy Pop, T-Rex, Brian Eno, Lou Reed and the Velvet Underground (matter of fact, any glam-stroked band, from The Sweet, to Slade, Kiss, or Alice Cooper) GOLDMINE will slide into your Velvet just fine.